-What Is Workstream Collaboration?
+What is Workstream Collaboration?

 Services at U-M

+Microsoft Teams is a communication and collaboration platform developed by Microsoft, as part of the Microsoft 365 family of products.
+Microsoft Teams incorporates a feature set similar to that of Zoom, Google Meet, and other products offering workspace chat, videoconferencing, and application integration.
 Microsoft Teams is available as part of Office 365 at U-M. All members of the university community with an active affiliation are able to use Microsoft Teams.